 The arrogant “us vs. them” attitude that turned off Rodgers is precisely what Jesus saw and condemned in the religious leaders of His day (Matthew 23:13-39).
 Christianity is not about building fences between the “enlightened” and the “heathen.”
 Rather it teaches that we all fall short of God’s standard of perfection (Romans 3:23), and yet, astoundingly, He invites us all into a relationship with Him anyway (1 Timothy 2:4).
 As a pastor at my church, Curtis Zachary, likes to say, “Sharing the gospel is just one beggar telling another beggar where to find bread.”

-Religious organizations that mislead and preach division are doing evil in God’s name, and I can understand how that could drive someone from their church.
+Christian organizations that promote a “holier than thou” perspective and preach division are doing evil in God’s name, and I can understand how that could drive someone from their church.
 At the same time, those of us who have experienced this kind of treatment have a responsibility.
-If we end up walking away from our faith because religious people have let us down or acted wrongly, we need to pause and consider the possibility that our faith may not have been in God in the first place, but rather in people.
+If we end up walking away from our faith because religious people have let us down or acted wrongly, we need to pause and consider the possibility that our faith was not in God in the first place, but rather in people.
 At the end of the day, we aren’t called to follow Christians, we’re called to follow Christ.